gradle/gradle/subprojects/docs/src/docs/release/notes.md

 line option to Gradle then the whole stack trace is printed out.
 This should make it much easier to spot and fix those warnings.

+### The Wrapper can now use HTTP Basic Authentication to download distributions

+The Gradle Wrapper can now download Gradle distributions from a server requiring authentication.
+This allows you to host the Gradle distribution on a private server protected with HTTP Basic Authentication.

+See the User guide section on “[authenticated distribution download](userguide/gradle_wrapper.html#sec:authenticated_download)“ for more information.

+As stated in the User guide, please note that this shouldn't be used over insecure connections.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.